-Revenue funding
+Combined Authority - Revenue funding

-The Combined Authority's expenditure was met by a levy on the five constituent West Yorkshire local authorities (Bradford, Calderdale, Kirklees, Leeds and Wakefield) and contributions from them and the other LEP local authorities for the economic activities.
-Funding is also received from government in support of LEP core costs and to fund business and skills activities, such as grants to businesses for apprentices.
-In 2022/23 grant income of £895k was received from Central Government to cover the administrative costs of managing the rail franchises.
-Since 1 April 2016 rail franchise payments have been paid via Rail North and not via the Combined Authority.
+The Combined Authority's expenditure was met by a levy on the five constituent West Yorkshire local authorities (Bradford, Calderdale, Kirklees, Leeds and Wakefield) for the economic activities.
+Funding is also received from government in support of post-LEP core costs and to fund business and skills activities, such as grants to businesses for apprentices.
 Grants formerly received directly from central Government towards the costs of the English National Concessionary Travel Scheme and rural bus services are now paid to the local authorities as part of the revenue support grant.

-Income from the LEP Enterprise Zones accrues to the Combined Authority and a sum of £4.4m has been accounted for in 2022/23, with this set to rise as more businesses locate to the Enterprise Zones.
+Income from the Enterprise Zones accrues to the Combined Authority and a sum of £7.6m has been accounted for in 2023/24, with this set to rise as more businesses locate to the Enterprise Zones.
 In 2006/07 the government introduced free local bus travel for senior citizens and disabled passengers and funded this through increases to the revenue support grant provided to the constituent local authorities.
 There was an uneven distribution between local authorities and the levy was issued to adjust for this with any excess being returned to the local authorities.
-This agreement has subsequently been continued and the transport levy shown in the accounts for 2022/23 is the net amount.
+This agreement has subsequently been continued and the transport levy shown in the accounts for 2023/24 is the net amount.

-Revenue expenditure
+Combined Authority - Revenue expenditure

-The 2022/23 net levy available for transport purposes remained the same level as the previous year as that paid to the Combined Authority.
-The annual amount set aside for the West Yorkshire plus Transport Fund (WY+TF) remained at the same level of approximately £5m.
+The 2023/24 net levy available for transport purposes remained the same level as the previous year as that paid to the Combined Authority.
+The annual amount set aside for the West Yorkshire plus Transport Fund (WY+TF) remained at the same level of approximately £5m, demonstrating the local commitment to establishing the WY+TF.